Parking Regulations

 Tow Policy

-The tow program is intended as an enforcement remedy against students, faculty and staff who ignore parking regulations.
-Vehicles that are parked in tow-away zones will be towed WITHOUT NOTICE.
-All vehicles towed are subject to fees at the owner’s expense.
+The tow program serves as an enforcement measure for students, faculty, and staff who disregard parking regulations.
+Vehicles parked in tow-away zones will be towed WITHOUT NOTICE.
+All towing fees are the responsibility of the vehicle owner.

-Any ASU parking enforcement officer may order the towing of a vehicle for any parking violations and possible revocation of parking privileges on campus.
-Towing may occur for the following parking violations, but are not limited to:
+Any ASU parking enforcement officer has the authority to order the towing of a vehicle for parking violations.
+In addition, parking privileges on campus may be revoked for repeat or serious violations.

 • Blocking Driveway